About Dr. Brayall

-Dr. Scott Brayall is a Doctor of Chiropractic based in Fredericton, New Brunswick, with nine years of clinical experience treating musculoskeletal and neurological conditions.
+Dr. Brayall is a chiropractor in Fredericton, New Brunswick, with nine years of clinical experience treating musculoskeletal and neurological conditions including back and neck pain, sciatica, and concussion.
 He founded the VAC chiropractic assessment service at vacchiropractor.ca with a single purpose: to provide Canadian veterans with the clinical documentation and treatment they need to navigate the Veterans Affairs Canada disability process — and to get the outcomes they have earned.

 Education & Training